AnqiAngelineWang/SOEN691/README.md

 To validate the proposed objective.
 We set up three cases of experiments as following:
 * Case1: Compare the performance between scikit-learn and Spark on data within the same year and next year;
 * Case2: Compare the performance with and without oversampling on scikit-learn;
-* Case3: Run the models on each dataset for 5 times and take the averaged running time to compare the running time between scikit-learn and Spark.
+* Case3: Run the models on each dataset for 5 times for each year individually, and take the averaged running time to compare the execution time between scikit-learn and Spark.

 **Result-Case 1**
 * Comparison of sklearn and spark(same year)